Types of Illustration – Styles and Techniques

 The next type of illustration, based on the technique used, which is also often mistaken for a pencil one is the

 Charcoal illustrations are often not as precise as pen and pencil illustrations but are a preferred choice for illustrating short stories, fast sketches, nooks.
 Charcoal’s blendability lets the artist create a range of textures, representing materials and shadows, people, objects and the natural world.
 Artists often use fingers and tissues to blend the soft material, smudge and create smooth and soft shadows.

 In the above illustrations, you can see how the charcoal helped in creating rough, loose sketch of a horse.
 Then, another artist made very fine detailing of a human face in another piece.
 Last, but not least, an illustrator created soft shadows, blending and texturing.
 Probably, the main difference, compared to pencil illustration is, that the line of the charcoal is always slightly thicker, softer and darker in quality.
 The reason why example 2 and 3 are so different is because of the way the charcoal is produced: charcoal pencils consisting of compressed charcoal powder and a gum binder, which produces a fine, sharp line; while vine charcoal provides a smooth, softer line.

 You can see how the material allows you to achieve these effects in the following video with tips on drawing with charcoal:

-Talking about soft quality of an illustration and smooth transitions in shading, we should mention as next technique on our list:
+Talking about soft quality of an illustration and smooth transitions in shading, we should mention as next technique on our list of types of illustration:

 Lithography comes from the Greek word for stone.
 Originally, the technique used an image drawn with oil, fat, or wax onto the surface of a smooth, level lithographic limestone plate.
 Today, most types of high-volume books and magazines, especially when illustrated in color, are printed with offset lithography, which has become the most common form of printing technology since the 1960s.
 You can read more about the technique in Wikipedia’s article dedicated to the topic.

 Watch a video of this printmaking technique: